Kerplunk (album): Recording and production

+Kerplunk is the first Green Day album to feature drummer Tré Cool (pictured in 2024).

 By the time Green Day started recording with Cool, Armstrong had amassed a collection of songs, having documented some with his four-track recorder at his home, with others having been worked on during their shows.
 Lookout Records founder Larry Livermore was insistent on the band recording again, especially as they were eager to showcase Cool's talents as a drummer.
 They went to Art of Ears Studios in San Francisco, California, in May 1991, as it was an inexpensive facility.
-The minor success of 39/Smooth meant that the budget for their new album had risen to $2,000.
+The minor success of 39/Smooth meant that the budget for their new album had risen to $2,000.00.
 Andy Ernst, who previously worked on 39/Smooth, returned to co-produce the sessions with the members of Green Day.

 The proceedings ended abruptly after six tracks had been tracked, when they had no more material and had to continue touring.
 Because of their slowly rising popularity, the band had to spend more time playing shows.
 Green Day abandoned the demos they had recorded and opted to re-record them, ultimately returning to the studio in September 1991 to complete the album.
 Four days collectively were spent recording, before it was mixed by Ernst, who also served as the engineer.
 Livermore was unaware of the finished album until the band gave him a tape of it in late 1991 and told him it was going to be titled Kerplunk.
 John Golden mastered the album at K-Disc in Hollywood, California.
 When Livermore was flying home from the mastering, he listened to the tape and thought that "life was never going to be the same again for Lookout Records or Green Day."